Kryten0807/pilight/README.md

 Please note that this is the only python script I've written, apart from a couple of copied & pasted scripts for the Pi.
 I'm sure I've violated some python rules & customs.
 Please let me know if there are better ways to write this code!

+## @TODOs and Enhancements

+1. Add additional fun things to do: weather reports, jokes, etc.
+1. Add a web interface to allow remote configuration by non-technical users
+1. In the web interface, add a "say now" function to let users say things remotely